Libensemble/spack_libe/theta/theta-build-libe.md

 A working method is to fetch packages on the front-end nodes and then to install any packages possible on the front-end, while installing other packages as necessary on the back-end.

-:Note: I have cobbled together a working build like this, but not yet repeated from scratch.
+**Note:** I have cobbled together a working build like this, but not yet repeated from scratch.

 Python, NumPy and Setuptools were all built from an existing module (see packages.py).
 This prevents an issue where petsc4py cannot find numpy (dual numpy builds).